About the Food Justice Fund

 The FJF aims to support grassroots, creative efforts increasing opportunities to grow, learn about, and eat healthy, affordable, and culturally relevant foods.

-The FJF will invest in food insecure areas identified by various indicators including the Healthy Food Priority Access Areas, USDA Food Access Research Atlas, and Community Development Block Grant (CDBG) eligible Census tracts.
+The FJF will prioritize investment in food insecure areas identified by various indicators including the Healthy Food Priority Access Areas, USDA Food Access Research Atlas, and Community Development Block Grant (CDBG) eligible Census tracts.

 The FJF was established by City Council in July 2023 in response to community advocates with the Pittsburgh Food Policy Council organizing to build food sovereignty and end food apartheid in their neighborhoods.
 All funding for the FJF came from the federal American Rescue Plan Act (ARPA).